ALCC FAQ

 1. What computers are included in the ALCC awards?

-2. How much time is available in the awards?
+2. How much time is available for the awards?

 Awards of time are granted in millions of node-hours on the specific machines available for a given year.
 Projects may request up to the request limit for a given resource.
 For more information see Allocation Request Cap Information.